its-aleezA/FurnichAR/README.md

-# 🛋️ AR Furniture Placement
+# 🛋️ FurnichAR: AR Furniture Placement

 An Augmented Reality application that allows users to visualize and arrange virtual furniture in their real-world environment.
 Built with Unity AR Foundation for cross-platform AR experiences.